Martinezj93/Credit-Risk-Classificaton-Challenge/report-template.md

 For the "High-Risk Loan" class (1), the model trained on the original dataset achieves a precision of 0.87, recall of 1.00, and an F1-score of 0.93.
 The oversampled model also attains a recall of 1.00, indicating that all high-risk loans are correctly identified.

-Considering these findings, it appears that the model trained on the original dataset performs better in terms of precision for the high-risk loans, while both models exhibit excellent performance for healthy loans.
+Based on the results, both models perform exceptionally well in identifying healthy loans (class 0), achieving perfect precision, recall, and accuracy.
+However, when it comes to identifying high-risk loans (class 1), the model trained on a randomly oversampled dataset performs better with a recall of 1.00, indicating that all high-risk loans are correctly identified.

-The choice of the model to use depends on the specific problem and priorities.
-If the emphasis is on correctly identifying high-risk loans (class 1), the model trained on the original dataset could be preferred.
-On the other hand, if equal importance is placed on predicting both healthy (class 0) and high-risk loans, both models perform well, and either could be suitable.
+The choice of the model to use depends on the problem at hand and the relative importance of predicting the different classes.
+If the primary objective is to accurately identify high-risk loans (class 1), The second model (Randomly Oversampled) is recommended due to its higher recall (1.00).
+However, if equal importance is placed on predicting both healthy loans (class 0) and high-risk loans, both models exhibit strong performance and could be considered.

+In summary, The second model (Randomly Oversampled) performs slightly better in terms of correctly identifying high-risk loans, while both models excel in identifying healthy loans.
+The selection of the model should align with the problem requirements and priorities.